 Firstly, the comparison is between the appliances running at very different efficiency levels, by measuring the exhaust emissions at an efficient run rate of 21mph for the car and comparing them to all of the emissions at a full nominal run rate for a stove.
 This comparison therefore ignores all the small particle emissions from the car’s brakes and tyres, when frequently the emissions from a car’s brakes and tyres are actually greater than the emissions from the exhaust pipe.
 Finally, the difference in the dispersal point of particulate matter from cars compared to woodburning stoves is completely ignored.
 A car outputs its emissions at face level for a child and therefore there is very little dispersal before it is breathed in, whereas a stove will vent its emissions at the top of a chimney and there is considerable dispersal of any emissions before they are at a human height.

 The final myth tackled by the SIA’s video is the idea that all woodburning stoves and fireplaces are harmful.
 Morley Sage, chair of the Stove Industry Alliance, explains why this is one of the more pervasive misconceptions: “This view fails to take into account the huge advances that have been made by the woodburning stove industry in recent years.
 Many critics of woodburning stoves base their assumptions on data linked to open fires, older stoves and poor-quality wood fuel.
 The SIA would be one of the first organisations to point out that burning wet wood on an open fire, a practice that is still very common today, is one of the least efficient and most highly polluting ways to heat your home.
-By stark contrast, a modern wood burning stoves emits up to 90% less emissions than an open fire and up to 80% less than a stove that is 10 or more years old.
+By stark contrast, a modern wood burning stoves emits up to 90% less emissions than an open fire and up to 80% less than some very basic older stove models.

 SIA members were among the first manufacturers to develop the technology within their appliances to meet the forthcoming Ecodesign Regulations (SIA Ecodesign Ready), and more recently the SIA has initiated and supported the launch of clearSkies, an independent emissions and energy performance certification scheme for solid fuel stoves and fireplaces.
 Appliances certified under clearSkies not only meet the performance levels set out under Ecodesign, many go a significant way beyond.
 We would therefore encourage consumers to look for the clearSkies certification mark.